rbleattler/mdop-docs/mdop/medv-v2/how-to-deploy-a-med-v-workspace-through-an-electronic-software-distribution-system.md

 2. Create packages for each Microsoft installation file that needs to be distributed.
 The following are the required files and the order in which they must be installed:

-    1.  **Windows Virtual PC** – if not already installed (a computer restart is required).
+    1.  **Windows Virtual PC** - if not already installed (a computer restart is required).
 For more information, see [Configure Installation Prerequisites](configure-installation-prerequisites.md).

-    2.  **Windows Virtual PC Additions and Updates** – if not already installed.
+    2.  **Windows Virtual PC Additions and Updates** - if not already installed.
 For more information, see [Configure Installation Prerequisites](configure-installation-prerequisites.md).

-    3.  **MED-V Host Agent Installation File** – installs the Host Agent (MED-V\_HostAgent\_Setup installation file).
+    3.  **MED-V Host Agent Installation File** - installs the Host Agent (MED-V\_HostAgent\_Setup installation file).
 For more information, see [How to Manually Install the MED-V Host Agent](how-to-manually-install-the-med-v-host-agent.md).

-        **Warning**
+        > [!WARNING]
-        Close Internet Explorer before you install the MED-V Host Agent, otherwise conflicts can occur later with URL redirection.
+        > Close Internet Explorer before you install the MED-V Host Agent, otherwise conflicts can occur later with URL redirection.
 You can also do this by specifying a computer restart during a distribution.

-    4.  **MED-V Workspace Installer, VHD, and Setup Executable** – created in the **MED-V Workspace Packager**.
+    4.  **MED-V Workspace Installer, VHD, and Setup Executable** - created in the **MED-V Workspace Packager**.
 For more information, see [Create a MED-V Workspace Package](create-a-med-v-workspace-package.md).

-        **Important**
+        > [!IMPORTANT]
-        The compressed virtual hard disk file (.medv) and the Setup executable program (setup.exe) must be in the same folder as the MED-V workspace installer.
+        > The compressed virtual hard disk file (.medv) and the Setup executable program (setup.exe) must be in the same folder as the MED-V workspace installer.
 Then, install the MED-V workspace installer by running setup.exe.

-    **Tip**
+    > [!TIP]
-    Because problems can occur when you install MED-V from a network location, we recommend that you copy the MED-V workspace setup files locally and then run setup.exe.
+    > Because problems can occur when you install MED-V from a network location, we recommend that you copy the MED-V workspace setup files locally and then run setup.exe.